LucienFitzpatrick/Fitzpatrick_NEFI_2020/README.md

 **4_xx_model.R** -These are the various models that we currently have.
 They follow a format where the title explains what the major difference is.
 They are all state space models and all but the starting models use covariates in their title name

-**4_Starting_model.R** - Random walk state space null model **4_Starting_model_increaseOnly.R** - Random walk state space null model that includes constraints so that they proportion can only increase
+**4_Starting_model.R** - Random walk state space null model

+**4_Starting_model_increaseOnly.R** - Random walk state space null model that includes constraints so that they proportion can only increase

-**4_LengthOfDay.R** - State space model using day length as a covariate **4_Precip_model.R** -State space model using precipitaiton as a covariate **4_tmin.R** - State space model using minimum temperature as a covariate **4_multi_covars.R** - State space model using multiple covariates
+**4_LengthOfDay.R** - State space model using day length as a covariate

+**4_Precip_model.R** -State space model using precipitaiton as a covariate

+**4_tmin.R** - State space model using minimum temperature as a covariate

+**4_multi_covars.R** - State space model using multiple covariates.
+Currently non-functional

-**5_forecast** - This will take one of the single covariate models and allow you to forecast using that data.
+**5_forecast.R** - This will take one of the single covariate models and allow you to forecast using that data.
 Minor modifications will be required depending on which model is being used for the forecast

-**6_iterative** -
+**6_iterative** - This will take one of the single covariate models and allow you to create an iterative 2018 hindcast

 # Output Files